Boston College High School: Athletics

 Boston College High School teams are known as the Eagles, a name they share with Boston College.
 They compete as a member of the Massachusetts Interscholastic Athletic Association (MIAA) Division 1 level, competing in the Catholic Conference (CC).
 As of 2021, the school offered 20 varsity sports teams.
 Sponsored sports include baseball, basketball, cross country, football, golf, ice hockey, lacrosse, rowing, rugby, sailing, skiing, soccer, swimming and diving, tennis, track and field, ultimate, volleyball, and wrestling.

 The mascot for all Boston College High School athletic teams is the Eagle, generally referred to in the plural, i.e., "The Eagles".
 The school colors are maroon and gold.
 The fight song is For Boston.

 The football team has a long-standing rivalry with Catholic Memorial School.
 They have faced off every year since 1962.
 The winner of the Thanksgiving Day game wins the Pumpkin Trophy.

 The 2009 Indoor Track Relay Team won the Massachusetts State Relays.
 The baseball team won the State Finals in 2001, 2008 and 2009.
 The soccer team won the Massachusetts State Championship in 2004.
 The hockey team has won the Super 8 hockey tournament six times, the second-most in the tournament's history, behind only conference rival Catholic Memorial School.
 In 2019, the team won the championship game at the TD Garden over Pope Francis Preparatory School 2–1 in 4OT to win their second-straight title, the longest game in tournament history.
 The BC High Lacrosse Team has won the Division 1 South Sectional Championship 4 times in the last 5 years: 2016, 2017, 2018, and 2021 (No Season in 2020 due to the Covid-19 Pandemic).
 The team won the Massachusetts Division 1 State Championship over Acton-Boxborough Regional High School in 2018 by a score of 16-3.

-Principal athletic facilities include Edward T. Barry Ice Rink (capacity: 1,000), McNeice Pavillion, Monan Park (500), and Viola Stadium.
-BC High athletics has been considered one of the best programs in the nation.
-Specifically, the school was ranked #10 on Sports Illustrated's list of Top High School Athletic programs in 2007.
+Principal athletic facilities include Edward T. Barry Ice Rink (capacity: 1,000), McNeice Pavilion, Monan Park (500), and Viola Stadium.